The terminal, the console and the shell - what are they?

 The virtual terminal

 A virtual terminal or virtual console is a program that simulates a physical terminal.
-For example, both the Linux kernel and BSD kernels support virtual terminals - terminals that are logically separate, but which access the same physical keyboard and monitor.
+For example, both the Linux kernel and the BSD kernels support virtual terminals - terminals that are logically separate, but which access the same physical keyboard and monitor.

 The virtual terminal gives the impression that several independent terminals are running concurrently.
 Each virtual terminal can be logged in with a different user and it can run its own shell and have its own font settings.
 The virtual terminals each use a device